p4yy/selenium-facebook-post/README.md

 - run webFacebook.py

 ### mobile:
-- re-screenshot all image in directory image/
+- re-screenshot all image in directory image/, use snipping tools
 - setting configMobile.json according to your needs
 - cd .\mobile
 - run mobileFacebook.py